 HOW MANY HOURS OF COVERAGE DO YOU OFFER?

-No more than 12 on wedding days.
+No more than 10 on wedding days.
+If you’d like more hours we can most definitely create a specific package for your needs.
 For portrait sessions, generally no more than 1.5 hours.

 HOW MANY IMAGES DO YOU GENERALLY DELIVER?